Posted on April 3, 2014 by Honora

 Find below an annotated timeline of the most important steps in today's MetOp-B launch via Soyuz from Baikonur.
 Note all times are forecast and subject to change.
 Ground stations in use include: Malindi (MAL), Kerguelen (KER), Esrange (ESR), Alaska (ASK) and Hawaii (HWI).
 Time CEST/Baikonur MET Mission Elapsed Time Event 02:28/06:28 L0 – 16:00:00 Launch timeline begins 14:28/18:28 L0 - 04:00:00 State Commission meeting authorising launcher fuelling 14:58/18:58 L0 - 03:30:00 Start of launcher fuelling 16:58/20:58 L0 - 01:30:00 Start of launcher 3-stage automatic sequence 17:15/21:15 L0 – 01:13:00 Start of media event at EUMETSAT HQ 17:43/21:43 L0 - 00:45:00 Service tower removal 18:27/22:27 L0 - 00:00:40 Release of umbilical mast 18:27/22:27...

 Posted on June 29, 2012 by Honora

 MSG-3 encapsulated in the Ariane 5 fairing

+Encapsulation of the MSG satellite went ahead as planned on 27 June.
+This means that the configuration of the launcher is now complete with MSG and its co-passenger, EchoStar, inside the rocket’s faring.
+EchoStar is in upper position in the fairing and MSG below.
 With this new milestone complete, the final steps before launch on 5 July will include functional tests, launch rehearsal, readiness review and rollout to the launch pad.